 After hiking, head into town for some delicious, warm Wassail at Snowy Peaks Winery.
 They also have $5 tastings which even includes meads and alcohol-free cider.
 If you ask nicely, they may let you go downstairs to see their wonderful operation at work!
 And for those of you with kiddos, they even have a kids’ area!
 Genius!

-Before ending a wonderful weekend in the mountains, eat a nice lunch and check out some of the many cute shops in downtown Estes Park.
+Before ending a wonderful weekend getaway in Estes Park, eat a nice lunch and check out some of the many cute shops in downtown Estes Park.

 Bonus: if your drive back takes you through Lyons, have a beer at the original Oskar Blues Brewery.
-And their food is great too, if you would rather eat there.
+Their food is great too, if you would rather eat there.
 Get some baked cheesy mac, trust me.